binkley/modern-java-practices/README.md

 ([Compare Batect](https://batect.dev/Comparison.html) with other tools in this space.)

+[Earthly](https://earthly.dev/) shares philosophy with Batect and with a different approach to implementation.
+They are _both good choices_.

 _This is an important step_!
 It is closer to your CI builds locally.
 You should strive to keep local as faithful as possible to CI and Production.